-fit to the Gaia DR2 frame presented in section 4.
-The same is true for the contemporaneous UVEX r_U vs g separations.
-The cross match between the IPHAS and UVEX fields using the non-contemporaneous astrometry for the r_I and r_U bands gives slightly larger median values, but it is still the case that separations as large as 0.5 arcsec are extremely rare.
-The greatest difference is encountered when the U{RGO} filter is involved.
-The median r_U to U{RGO} separation of 0.1 arcsec is nevertheless broadly compatible with the residuals of the astrometry refit (cf. the bottom row of table 5 with the right panel of figure 3).
+The contemporaneous bands in IPHAS show typical astrometric differences that are consistent with the quality of the refit to the Gaia DR2 frame presented in Sect.
+4. The same is true for the contemporaneous UVEX $r_U$ versus g separations.
+The cross-match between the IPHAS and UVEX fields using the non-contemporaneous astrometry for the $r_I$ and $r_U$ bands gives slightly larger median values, but separations as large as 0.5 arcsec are still extremely rare.
+The greatest difference is encountered when the $U{RGO}$ filter is involved.
+The median $r_U$ to $U{RGO}$ separation of 0.1 arcsec is nevertheless broadly compatible with the residuals of the astrometry refit (compare the bottom row of Table 5 with the right panel of Fig. 3).